SoftwareHeritage/swhapguide/SWHAP@Paris.md

 videos*, ***open access repositories*** for *research articles*,
 ***Wikidata*** for *software descriptions and properties*, and so on.

+As much as possible we will promote using free and open-source platforms for archiving your content.
+However this may come with some restrictions :
+- some plateforms have size limits (which may be an issue for uploading large files like videos)
+- uploading documents to Wikimedia requires a free license, which might not be the case for all the collected materials

+In these cases the use of private infrastructures can be considered (like Youtube for large videos).
+Institutionnal media libraries can also be an option for materials with restricted copy rights.

-Well established guidelines are available for contributing materials to Wikimedia (see [[https://commons.wikimedia.org/wiki/Commons:First\_steps/Contributing]{.underline}](https://commons.wikimedia.org/wiki/Commons:First_steps/Contributing)) and Wikidata (see [[https://www.wikidata.org/wiki/Wikidata:Data\_donation]{.underline}](https://www.wikidata.org/wiki/Wikidata:Data_donation) ), hence we will focus primarily on curating and contributing the software source code to Software Heritage, a process that is new and may require rather technical steps.
+Well established guidelines are available for contributing materials to Wikimedia (see [[https://commons.wikimedia.org/wiki/Commons:First\_steps/Contributing]{.underline}](https://commons.wikimedia.org/wiki/Commons:First_steps/Contributing)) and Wikidata (see [[https://www.wikidata.org/wiki/Wikidata:Data\_donation]{.underline}](https://www.wikidata.org/wiki/Wikidata:Data_donation) ), hence we will focus more specically on curating and contributing the software source code to Software Heritage, a process that is new and may require rather technical steps.

 Present
 ------

-TO DO: Update with science stories / software stories

 The purpose of this phase is to create dedicated presentations of the curated materials.